Arts of Africa

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Carved elephant tusk which was said to have been a king's fetish set upright on the altar in a Juju house or temple, supported by a bronze head such as 39.111.
+Large carved elephant tusk with multiple figures in low relief.
 Figures carved on the tusk include divine representations of a deceased king such as the fish and a man with two crocodiles issuing from his head.
 In addition men holding spears, a European with a crossbow, an ibis with a catfish in its bill, etc. are shown.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome